NathanWhitmore/reproducible/about.md

 <br/>

-Reproducible is a small New Zealand based data science consultancy business focusing on providing solutions for the conservation, environment, and poverty alleviation sectors.
+Reproducible is a small New Zealand based data science consultancy focusing on providing solutions for the conservation, environment, and poverty alleviation sectors.

 Our past clients have included:
 - *Local and international conservation organisations*